persalys/persalys/python/doc/examples/cantilever_beam/cantilever_beam.rst

 `Functional chaos <http://openturns.github.io/openturns/latest/theory/meta_modeling/functional_chaos.html>`_,
 you can consult the OpenTURNS documentation.

 The functional chaos allows one to compute the Sobol indices.
-Beware that these indices cannot be used for correlated stochastic variables.
-In order to use these indices, replace the value -0.2 by 0 in the **Dependence** :ref:`tab <dependenceTab>` of the probabilistic model window.
+However, they can theoretically not be used when the input variables are dependant like in the current example.

 10-1-1 Definition
 *****************

-Choose **Metamodel** in the context menu of the sub-item **Evaluation** of the design of experiments item.
+Choose **Metamodel creation** in the tree-view window of the data set item.

 .. image:: metamodel_wizard.png
     :align: center